top of page

 0954EBD4-B045-40CF-ADD7-2C2AC9450D12.jpg

-Our 9-month, one weekend per month immersive naturalist + survival program for ages 13-15
+Our 9-month, one weekend per month immersive naturalist + survival program for ages 13-15.
+Now offering an additional registration option for the Teen Immersion minus the overnight trips.

 Click here to learn more